 The Australia Pacific Security College is an Australian aid funded initiative delivered by the Australian National University.
-The College will make a valuable contribution to regional security cooperation by bringing together officials from across countries and agencies for training and professional development opportunities.
+The College makes a valuable contribution to regional security cooperation by bringing together officials from across countries and agencies for training and professional development opportunities.

 More about the Australia Pacific Security College

 Cyber Cooperation Program